DuncanRitchie/nextjs-tech-stack-creator/README.md

 As part of learning Next.js, I followed this tutorial from Chris Bongers: https://daily-dev-tips.com/posts/how-i-created-a-stack-guessing-tool-using-nextjs/

 It’s a simple website that invents a tech-stack that fits the letters of the input.
-For example, if you input “Duncan”, it suggests “Docker, Underscore, Node, CSS, APIs, Next”.
+For example, if you input “Duncan”, it suggests “Docker, UIKit, Node, CSS, APIs, Next”.

 I deviated from the tutorial in three ways:
 * I didn’t include any of the Tailwind styles or React icons.